maykinmedia/open-product/docs/development/principles.rst

   Tests are in the django app package.
 Split tests in logical modules, and try to avoid complex nesting structures.

-- All apps must go in the ``src/open_producten`` directory, which namespaces all the Open Producten code in the ``open_producten`` package.
+- All apps must go in the ``src/openproduct`` directory, which namespaces all the Open Product code in the ``openproduct`` package.
 This prevents name conflicts with third party applications.

 - Application names should always be in plural form.

-- Settings go in ``open_producten.conf``, which is split according to deploy environment:
+- Settings go in ``openproduct.conf``, which is split according to deploy environment:

       - dev
       - ci